CardinalFunky/vikings-wm/README.md

 # vikings-wm.github.io
 A Vikings - Wolves of Midgard informational GitHub page site.
+The purpose of this GitHub page is to store information, guides, lore, tips, tutorials and anything relating to the game.